< 1 hour

 Imagine and Design:

-• Show baby how they are bigger and smaller than their favorite toy and stuffed animal, a teddy bear for example.
+- Show baby how they are bigger and smaller than their favorite toy and stuffed animal, like a teddy bear.
 Track how that changes over time – today your bear came up to your tummy, now your bear is at your hip – you are growing!
 If a toddler, ask them to point out things that are bigger and things that are smaller than they are.

 Test and Discuss:

-• Make sure to point out how their size changes in relation to the objects around them and even to you!
+- Make sure to point out how their size changes in relation to the objects around them and even to you!
+You couldn’t reach that a week ago!
+You got taller!

 Your baby’s brain triples in size in the first three years?
 Talk about change!
 The more you interact with your baby and give them opportunities to interact with the world around them, the more it fuels that growth.